dishak11/Stopwatch/README.md

 # Stopwatch
-A stopwatch, that could make you cautious about your imbrigio by transforming you into a robust time manager.
+A stopwatch, that could make you cautious about imbroglio by transforming you into a robust time planner.